 But what about wools negative impact on the environment?

-Lucy Siegle, a British journalist on social and environmental justice, reported that “in 2009 less than 0.1% of the 1.1 million tonnes of the global wool clip was classified as organic”.
+Lucy Siegle, a British journalist on social and environmental justice, reported in her book To Die for: Is Fashion Wearing Out the World? that “in 2009 less than 0.1% of the 1.1 million tonnes of the global wool clip was classified as organic”.

-Furthermore, on the issue of greenhouse gas (GHG) emissions contributing to climate change, signifiant quantities of methane can be emitted as a by-product of the natural digestive process of sheep (and other ruminant animals).
+Furthermore, on the issue of greenhouse gas (GHG) emissions wool contributes to climate change, with signifiant quantities of methane being emitted as a by-product of the natural digestive process of sheep (and other ruminant animals).

 ...and those ethics?

 Sheep are particularly susceptible to a condition known as flystrike.
-Wrinkly folds in their skin collect moisture and dirt, which attract blowflies.
+This involves wrinkly folds in the skin collecting moisture and dirt, and attracting blowflies.
 These blowflies lay their eggs in the wet wool, which hatch into maggots and feed on the skin and flesh of the sheep.
 Sadly if left untreated, most sheep with slowly die.